Learn and Explore

 Annual Work Plan

-Learn more from the 2015 Invasive Plant Management Plan [2 MB PDF].
-The work plan summarizes the 2014 field season and proposed 2015 treatments.
+View the Annual Invasive Plant Management Plan [2.3 MB PDF] and associated maps.
+The work plan summarizes the previous field season and proposed next year's treatments.
 The work plan describes the program's general approach as well as area specific plans.
-Thirty-eight maps [20 MB PDF] display invasive plant infestation locations and site-specific details on all proposed treatment actions.